online-go/gtp2ogs/docs/NOTES.md

 these special characters have been tested to work on messages, among others :  `!` (one time `!`) , `?` , `,` , `(` , `)` ,
 `:` , `;`

+#### H :

+##### ogspv extra notes:

+note: in the future your AI may have updates that are incompatible with the current implementation of pv (variations ingame) of gtp2ogs.

+If your AI stops working because of `--ogspv`, you can temporarily stop using this option and report the issue on github issues or on the leela zero discord until the issue is fixed again.

+If you get the error split2 is missing, you can install it locally from your gtp2ogs folder with `npm install`, or globally (easier) with `npm install -g split2`.

+##### ogspv alternative weights support:

+You can run your AI engine **with any weight it supports**, for example leela zero engine with 40b, 15b, elf-v0, elf-v1, elf-v2, minigo, etc.

+##### ogspv pondering support:

+Working with ponder on and off:
+- Leela Zero
+- Sai
+- KataGo

+Not working with ponder at all:
+- Leela
+- PhoenixGo

+##### ogspv AI-specific requirements and tips:

+to support pv with gtp2ogs `--ogspv`, you need to do these AI specific changes:

+for KataGo:
+- the requirement to set `ogsChatToStderr=true` in the config.

+for PhoenixGo:
+- the requirement to disable pondering, you need to set `enable_background_search` to `0` in config file.
+- show pv in stderr with `--logtostderr` and `--v=1` in command-line options.